ubccpsc/classy/docs/deploy.md

     docker-compose up --detach
     ```

-5. Build and start the extended system.
+5. Build and start the extended system (if using autotest).

     ```bash
     cd /opt/classy